Divorce - Filing for in Nova Scotia

 Q-How much does it cost to get an uncontested divorce in Nova Scotia?

-If you and your spouse have already agreed on everything and you decide to hire a lawyer to provide independent legal advice and prepare a separation agreement and the necessary forms, you can expect to spend about $1,500.00 - $3,000.00 for legal fees plus $200.09 to file a Joint Application for Divorce or Application for Divorce by Agreement and $28.75 for a Law Stamp.
+If you and your spouse have already agreed on everything and you decide to hire a lawyer to provide independent legal advice and prepare a separation agreement and the necessary forms, you can expect to spend about $1,500.00 - $3,000.00 for legal fees plus $211.70 (as of April 2013) to file a Joint Application for Divorce or Application for Divorce by Agreement.
 There will also be some office expenses (photocopies, postage, couriers, etc.), and there may be a fee for having your spouse served with the divorce documents.
 These expenses are called disbursements.

 In addition to this, the other spouse will need to obtain independent legal advice from a different lawyer.
 If the separation agreement is fair to both spouses and no major changes are necessary, this will cost a few hundred dollars.